 The Hamilton East Public Library levies taxes within the area composed of Delaware, Fall Creek, Noblesville and Wayne townships of Hamilton County, Indiana.
 This includes the incorporated Town of Fishers and City of Noblesville.
 Persons residing in or paying property taxes for property located within the library district shall be the primary target for services of the Library and shall not be charged for a library card or for most basic library services.

 Hamilton East Public Library serves a large and diverse community.
 Within our community, groups and individuals have diverse interests, backgrounds, and needs, and the library was created to serve all people within our service district.
 For more information about how we collect materials to serve our community, see our Collection Development Policy.

-If you are still concerned about a specific item or items, we offer a process where materials may be reconsidered for inclusion in our collection.
+If you are still concerned about a specific item or items, we offer a process where materials may be reconsidered for inclusion in our collection by filling out this form.
 Please contact us for more information.